Xiong Jing Nan: Return to Strawweight

 She returned to strawweight to defend her ONE Women's Strawweight Championship at ONE Championship: Inside the Matrix in a rematch of the championship fight that first earned her title against Tiffany Teo.
 Surviving a late surge from Tiffany, Xiong defended her title, winning the fight via unanimous decision.

 Xiong was then scheduled to defend her ONE Women's Strawweight Championship against Michelle Nicolini at ONE Championship: Empower on May 28, 2021.
 However, the event was postponed to take place on September 3, 2021, due to the COVID-19 pandemic.
 She won the bout via unanimous decision, avoiding going to the ground with her opponent and winning the striking exchanges.

 Xiong defended her title against Ayaka Miura on January 14, 2022, at ONE: Heavy Hitters.
 She won the bout in dominant fashion via unanimous decision.

 Xiong made her seventh strawweight title defense against the ONE Women's Atomweight (115 lbs) champion Angela Lee at ONE on Prime Video 2 on September 30, 2022.
 She retained her title by unanimous decision.

+Xiong faced Nat "Wondergirl" Jaroonsak in a special-rules striking match where both fighters will only be allowed to punch using 4-oz gloves at ONE Fight Night 14 on September 29, 2023.
+At the weigh-ins, Xiong failed hydration despite making weight.
+The bout proceeded at a catchweight of 129 lbs, with Xiong being fined a percentage of her purse, which went to her opponent.
+She won the fight via technical knockout in the third round.

+Xiong was scheduled to defend her ONE Women's Strawweight World Championship against Stamp Fairtex at ONE 168 on September 6, 2024.
+However, Stamp pulled out due to injury and the fight was canceled.

 Gym affiliation

 Xiong formerly represented Alliance China and Bali MMA and is now currently representing Evolve MMA.
 She does the bulk of her training at Bali MMA.

 She previously trained at Phuket Top Team and represented the gym in her ONE debut against April Osenio.

+She also currently trains at The Block Combat in Bali.